-15.7.4 Drainage
+14.7.4 Drainage

-The used water must be evacuated, with no atmospheric contact, through a flexible pipe to the device provided for this evacuation.
+The used water must be evacuated, without atmospheric contact, through a flexible pipe to the device provided for this evacuation.

-15.7.5 Waste oil / fuel containers
+14.7.5 Waste Oil / Fuel Containers

-A total of 8 x 200 litre containers located evenly throughout the working area should be easily accessible to teams area according to the FIM Environmental Code and at least according to the local legal requirements.
+A total of 8 x 200-litre containers located evenly throughout the working area should be easily accessible to teams area according to the FIM Environmental Code and at least according to the local legal requirements.

-15.7.6 Waste disposal units
+14.7.6 Waste disposal units

-Should be located evenly throughout the paddock area.
-A special attention needs to be paid to the hospitality area according to the FIM Environmental Code and at least according to the local legal requirements.
+Waste disposal unites should be located evenly throughout the paddock area.
+Special attention needs to be paid to the hospitality area according to the FIM Environmental Code and at least according to the local legal requirements.

-15.7.7 Maintenance
+14.7.7 Maintenance